wouterbles/tennet-afrr-archive/README.md

 To keep the size of the archive manageable the sampling frequency varies by time-to-delivery:

 - 12h-24h: Every 2 hours, aligned with ISP pattern
-- 3h-12h: Every 15 minutes, aligned with ISP pattern
+- 3h-12h: Once per hour, aligned with ISP pattern
 - <3h: Every 15 minutes for all ISPs

 This ensures consistent hours-to-delivery across ISPs.